Galata Tower Entry Ticket

 • Food, beverages, or souvenirs, available for purchase onsite.

-Whether you’re a seasoned explorer or a first-time visitor, the Istanbul Tower Pass offers an unforgettable adventure that combines history with beauty.
+Whether you’re a seasoned explorer or a first-time visitor, the Galata Tower offers an unforgettable adventure that combines history with beauty.
 Don’t miss your chance to elevate your Istanbul experience — secure your pass today and embark on a journey unlike any other!

 Yes, there is an elevator that takes you to the seventh floor, but you’ll need to climb a spiral staircase for the final two floors to reach the observation deck.